HL7/davinci-ra/input/pagecontent/StructureDefinition-ra-measurereport-intro.md

 1. Each `MeasureReport.group`: A `MeasureReport.group.ra-suspectType` element
 1. Each `MeasureReport.group`: A `MeasureReport.group.ra-evidenceStatus` element
 1. Each `MeasureReport.group`: A `MeasureReport.group.ra-evidenceStatusDate` element
-1. Each `MeasureReport.group`: A `MeasureReport.group.ra-hiearchiesAppliedStatus` element
+1. Each `MeasureReport.group`: A `MeasureReport.group.ra-hiearchicalStatus` element
 1. Each `MeasureReport.group`: Zero to many `MeasureReport.evalautedResource` element

 ### Examples